raddaway/KP-Figura/README.md

 # KP-Figura
 Hello!!!!
 This is a repo made to share and distribute the KP related skins I made for figura.

+# What is Figura?

+Figura is a completely client-side mod for minecraft that allows you to set any custom playermodel with different levels of complexity and lets you see other Figura users' avatars.

 # Installation
 Warning: Figura only works with licensed Minecraft copies, it will not work on pirate!